Justin Amash Says Real-World Washington Is ‘Much Worse’ Than In ‘House Of Cards’

 Libertarian-leaning independent Justin Amash, who was the first Republican to call for Donald Trump’s impeachment, spoke to his constituents on Wednesday about his belief that the two-party system has rendered the federal government useless.
-Newsweek reports that Amash referenced Netflix’s House of Cards — a show that he claims portrays Washington in a better light than it is in reality.
+Newsweek reports that Amash referenced Netflix’s House of Cards; a show that he claims portrays Washington in a better light than it is in reality.

 “One of the problems we face is that people at home are often unaware of how bad the system is,” Amash said.
 “You’ll see House of Cards or whatever and say, ‘Oh, it can’t be like that.
 That’s fiction in some of these shows that depict Washington.'”